1.

 · Responsive, client friendly service

-· Lifetime warranty on everything we paint
+· Lifetime warranty on everything I paint

-· Damage repair and tank re-lining
+· Damage repair and tank cleaning and lining

 2.